sntubix/robocar/README.md

 First, source using `source install/setup.sh`.<br>
 RoboCar can be run using ROS2 launch : `ros2 launch robocar robocar.launch.py`.

+Once RoboCar is running, pressing `SHIFT` will toggle autonomous driving (AD) mode, other basic commands can be found in the [`dashboard_component`](./src/robocar/include/robocar/visualization/dashboard_component.h).
+Safety checks are implemented in the [`vehicle_component`](./src/robocar/src/vehicle/vehicle_component.cc) and they can prevent AD mode from engaging, refer to parameters and implementation to disable these checks.

 ## Citation
 If you find RoboCar useful or relevant for your research, please cite our paper:
 ```bibtex